On this page, I spell out the Achilles Heel of this website.

 Mode of travel

-When my father-in-law was born, cars were in their infancy, and Bleriot had yet to fly across the English Channel.
+When my father-in-law was born, horses did much of the fetching-and-carrying; cars were in their infancy, and Bleriot had yet to fly across the English Channel.
 He thought little of walking many miles in the Welsh valleys in order to do what he wanted.

 One thing humans seem to need – to complete those various circles – is time.
 Sad to say, but Louis Armstrong may have been wrong when he assured us We Have all the Time in the World.

 Safe experiments to reconsider modes of travel